zantu2021/FoodDepressionConundrum/README.md

 Switched cities again, lived alone again, tried to study compsci.
 Saw friends every few months.

 # I'm 31, failed out of university
-Finally I figured I needed some kind of help, not sure what.
+Summer 2012/13 Finally I figured I needed some kind of help, not sure what.
 The r/adhd subreddit told my life in a hundred stories.
 Smart kids failing at life.
 Got tested and diagnosed for add and heavy depression.
 Started therapy and strattera (psychiatrist wouldn't prescribe other things).
 Got 1 Rehab and one disability testing 50%.